 14 Healthy Eating During Pregnancy Might Be Difficult

 As we have discussed in previous chapters, there are various nutritional recommendations for pregnant women.
-While women may initially accept these recommendations and plan to implement them as they prepare for pregnancy, it is common to experience barriers throughout the pregnancy—such as nausea, vomiting, constipation, cravings, and various food restrictions—that can minimize their efforts.
+While women may initially accept these recommendations and plan to implement them, it is common to experience barriers throughout the pregnancy—such as nausea, vomiting, constipation, cravings, and various food restrictions—that can minimize their efforts.

 New cravings and/or aversions may develop; for instance, the mother might find that she is not able to stomach foods she normally enjoys, but strangely starts craving non-food items such as ice or dirt.
-Hormonal changes, as well as deficiencies (of what? micronutrients? minerals?), can fuel these changes in eating patterns.
+Hormonal changes can fuel these changes in eating patterns.
 To protect the fetus, the mother’s diet may also be modified through utilization of proper food safety measures—or even entirely omitting certain foods from her diet—during pregnancy.

 You Will Learn: